ahmed-bhs/ezpublish-kernel/Readme.md

 ### Current Organization

-In the doc folder you'll find [Specifications](doc/specifications/) for most features.
+In the doc folder, you'll find [Specifications](doc/specifications/) for most features.

 MVC layer:
 - [eZ/Bundle](eZ/Bundle/) - the bundles that are important to expose the functionality of the Backend and MVC layer to Symfony.